viniciusvasti/mirror-dir/README.md

 # mirror-dir
-A Java console application that mirrors a local directory to a FTP server.
+A Java console application that mirrors a local directory to an FTP server.
-Basically, once the application is connected to a FTP server, it starts to copy files and subdirectories from your local directory to the FTP server recursively.
+Basically, once the application is connected to an FTP server, it starts to copy files and subdirectories from your local directory to the FTP server recursively.
 If the file already exists, mirror-dir verify if it was locally modified, comparing the "last modified" property of the files.
 It uses Threads to run this in a loop.